Pandora: Documentation en: Data Presentation/Visualization

-Inside the represented information we can see the agent status and the alerts it contains.
+Inside the represented information you may see the agent status and the alerts it contains.
 The status of the agent will depend on the status of its modules or the status of the agent:

-- Critical (red): At least one monitor is in critical condition.
+- Critical (red): At least one monitor is in critical state.

 - Warning (yellow): At least one monitor is in warning state.

-The status of the alerts will depend on whether any alerts have been fired (orange), whether they have been disabled (grey) or no alerts have been fired (green).
+The status of the alerts will depend on whether any alerts have been triggered (orange), whether they have been disabled (grey) or no alerts have been fired (green).

-From this view we will be able to accede to the edition or visualization of the agent that we want.
+From this view, we will be able to access the desired agent edition or view.

 This section shows a list with the existing monitors in Pandora FMS installation.
 You can filter the list result by group, monitor status, module group, module name, label, server type, data type and if they are enabled/disabled.

-Inside the represented information we can see the agent to which it belongs, the data it houses and the state it has.
-The states of a module can be:
+Inside the represented information you can see the agent it belongs to, the data it hosts and its state.
+Module states can be:

-- Critical (red): The data received is within the threshold configured as critical.
+- Critical (red): The data received is within the threshold set as critical.

-- Warning (yellow): The data received is within the threshold configured as warning.
+- Warning (yellow): The data received is within the threshold set as warning.

-- Normal (green): The data received is outside the critical and warning thresholds.
+- Normal (green): The data received is outside critical and warning thresholds.

 - Not initiated (blue): No information received.

-- Unknown (grey): Has received information at some time, but is currently not receiving information.
+- Unknown (grey): Information has been received at some point, but not anymore.